Ghunemi/Ghunemi/README.md

 # 💫 About Me:
 😎 I'm a Software Engineer with a passion for data science/machine learning.
-I have experience working on a variety of projects in this field, including EGC signals, advanced analytics, predictions and much more.<br>📫 Shoot me and Email or add me on LinkedIn
+I have experience working on a variety of projects in this field, including EGC signals, emotion detection, advanced analytics, predictions and much more.<br>📫 Shoot me and Email or add me on LinkedIn

 ## 🌐 Socials: